ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 ## Deploy a dynamic web application to be accelerated

 Let's consider a simple dynamic web application for collaboration for a team geographically distributed.
-With this application, team members can create and manage team to-do items together.
+With this application, team members can create and manage team's to-do items together.

 This [sample application](https://github.com/IBM-Cloud/cdn-with-cda-todolist) is based on [Beego](https://beego.me/docs/intro/), a RESTful HTTP framework for the rapid development of Go applications including APIs, web apps and backend services.